AuDigitalHealth/ci-fhir-stu3/pages/SharedHealthSummary/_includes/practitionerrole-dh-base-1-intro.md

 ### Examples
-Sample instances are included within [Shared Health Summary](StructureDefinition-composition-shs-1.html) example instances.
+Example resources conforming to this profile are included with [Shared Health Summary](StructureDefinition-composition-shs-1.html) example instances.